tedhuang96/nirrt_star/LOG.md

 # LOG

+## 240817
+1. Removed `pip install -e .` from setup instructions in `README.md`.
+Added the required version of numpy for setup instructions in `README.md`.
+Tested.
+2. Added ICRA paper link and updated citation in `README.md`.

 ## 240421
 1. Fixed typo of `circle_radius_range` in `generate_random_world_env_2d.py`.
 Adjusted `env_configs/random_2d.yml` to make the 2D configurations still the same as the previous setup, but with no typos.